Cacti/documentation/Data-Debug.md

 ![Data Source Debug Select Data Sources](images/data-debug1.png)

-You are able to see that status of the debug along with all of the checks run \
-successful checks give you a green check mark failed shows a red X\
+You can see the status of the debug along with all of the checks run\ successful checks give you a green checkmark failed shows a red X\
-depending on the issue a recomendation will be provided for a failed check
+ depending on the issue a recommendation will be provided for a failed check.

 ![Data Debug Tests Complete](images/data-debug3.png)

-A summary of the checks as well as the propertise of the data source\
+A summary of the checks as well as the properties of the data source\
 can be displayed if you click on the data source name this is useful\
 for a single page view of the data source and graph details.